-Pursuant to NRCP 5(b), I certify that I am an employee of the Office of the District Attorney of Washoe County, over the age of 21 years and not a party to nor interested in the within action.
+Pursuant to NRCP 5(b).
+I certify that I am an employee of the Office of the District Attorney of Washoc County, over the age of 21 years and not a party to nor interested in the within action.
 I certify that on this date, a true and correct copy of the foregoing document was emailed to the following electronic mail address:

-Employee Management Relations Board emrb/a business.nv.gov
+Employee Management Relations Board emrb@business.nv.gov

-Ronald J. Dreher, Esq. ron/a/dreherlaw.net
+Ronald J. Dreher, Esq. ron@dreherlaw.net

-Dated this day 9th of February 2024
+Dated this day 15th of April.
+2024